 The subjects listed below have various ECTS (European Credit Transfer System) weights.
+1 ECTS equals 28 hours of work.
 We consider a full semester programme to be from 27 to 30 ECTS points.
-'Introduction to Dutch Culture and Society' is a compulsory module.
+(Introduction to Dutch Culture and Society and Europe@Home' is a compulsory module.
 Students who stay a whole year only have to follow this subject in the first semester.
 The minimum number of credits for an exchange at ES is 20 ECTS, and the maximum number is 40 ECTS per semester.
 Most courses have around 10-12 contact hours and while group work may also be an unusual practice for some students, many agree that this provides an excellent opportunity to work with other students.